Intercessors of the Lamb: Criticisms

 During 2004, some neighbours to the Bellwether Contemplative Formation Center opposed their plans to build four group homes, the chapel (Our Lady of Light) and 18 hermitages.

 There are allegations that many members signed over their assets to the Intercessors before 2010.
+Comparisons have been made between the Intercessors and the characteristics of a religious cult.

 The Intercessors of the Lamb have a distinctly Catholic Charismatic Renewal piety.
 CatholicCulture.com noted the society's emphasis on Medjugorje and its "uncritical focus on an exclusively charismatic spirituality".